Photography Competition 2021

 Prize winners and other entries may be printed in the journal ‘St Kilda Mail’, used right here on the club website or be selected for publication in the annual calendar or incorporated in other products for sale in the St Kilda Club shop.

 Please note, the competition is open to St Kilda Club members only

 Email 1, 2 or 3 high quality images or a video clip to [email protected].

 Send up to 3 35mm slides, photographic prints or digital images or a video clip on a CD to:

 Mr. Thomas M. Sinclair, 3 Morven Way, Kirkintilloch, Glasgow, G66 3QL (Tel.
 No: 0141 776 6377)

 – Include a completed Entry Form with your name, address and contact number, etc.

 – Select a category/ categories and your chosen title for each entry.

 – Enclose a self-addressed envelope, stamped with the correct postage value if you wish for your prints or CD to be returned.

-You must include a completed entry form with your entries whether you are entering via e-mail or post.
+You must include a completed Entry Form with your entries whether you are entering via e-mail or post.
 The completed Entry Form can be included as a scanned copy or jpeg picture taken on your smartphone.